Here, I list some functions related to logistic regression that I get confused often.

 \[\begin{align} \frac{e^{z_k + C}}{\sum_{i=1}^{K} e^{z_i + C}} = \frac{e^C e^{z_k}}{e^C \sum_{i=1}^{K} e^{z_i}} = \frac{e^{z_k}}{\sum_{i=1}^{K} e^{z_i}} \end{align}\]

-so for mathematical convenience, we can offset all components in $\mathbf{z}$ so that $z_1 = 0$.
-Then in the case of 2 dimension, softmax function simplifies to the logistic function.
+so for mathematical convenience, we can offset all components in $\mathbf{z}$ so that $z_k = 0$,

 From the softmax function, we could derive the corresponding logit function for more than two dimensions.